-Healthy Fruit Pizza is a great summer dessert and makes a perfect 4th of July Fruit Pizza.
+Healthy Fruit Pizza is a great summer dessert and makes a perfect dessert for Memorial Day , 4th of July or any special occasion.
 Use any fruit you wish!
 You can sprinkle the fruit all around or do interesting designs by alternating various fruit patterns – blueberry, raspberry, etc. Be creative!
 When you alternate fruit pieces around the cookie crust, it looks very professional, even if you aren’t an artist – which I’m not.
 I promise, yours will turn out just as beautifully!

 A reader recipe makeover request